FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 • FATCA: Filed as Form 8938 attached to your regular tax return (Form 1040) with the IRS.
 If you e-file your return, FATCA reporting is included electronically.
 If you have a paper file, it’s physically attached.

-What this means: Even if you file FATCA reporting with your tax return, you still need to file FBAR through FinCEN if you meet that requirement separately.
+What this means: Even if you file FATCA reporting with your tax return, you still need to file the FBAR online through FinCEN if you meet that requirement separately.
 They don’t communicate with each other.

 How Do I Know Which Requirement(s) I Need to Meet?